ashtonomy/lottery_ticket_animation/README.md

 ---

-**Disclaimer**: This is a project that was started as a visualization aide for a presentation, but never really finished.
+**Disclaimer**: This is a project that was started as a visualization aide for a presentation but never really finished.
 I'm pushing what I have since someone might find it useful, but as is this is not exactly a faithful representation.
 Here's short checklist of changes needed (by no means comprehensive):
 - [ ] Implement animation for strategy 1 (This should be relatively trivial.
 Weights and colors should just be reset to initial values after each pruning step.).
 - [ ] Initialize network (Gaussian Glorot, for fidelity) at the beginning to emphasize initialization importance.
 - [ ] Add pruning logic to prevent "floating" weights.